crs4/bbmri-it-school-tutorials/09-remote-services/ssh.md

 # SSH Tunneling

+Recall: SSH tunneling is a way to use SSH to create a "general purpose" secure network communication channel, that you can use to send data for another application (e.g., a web server, database server).

 SSH tunneling has many possible uses.
 E.g.,
-* Bypass firewalls or NATs
+* Bypass firewalls or NATs;
-* Secure unencrypted protocols (e.g., Redis, MySQL)
+* Secure unencrypted protocols (e.g., Redis, MySQL);
-* Access internal services from outside
+* Access internal services from outside the LAN;
-* Expose local service to a remote machine (reverse tunnel)
+* Expose local service to a remote machine (reverse tunnel).

 In this tutorial you'll use an SSH tunnel to access a service on a network not directly accessible from your host<sup>1</sup>.

-<sup>1</sup>Actually, the service we'll use it technically accessible, but we'll pretend it isn't for the purposes of the exercise.
+<sup>1</sup>Actually, since the service we'll use will be running as a local Docker container, technically it is accessible, but we'll pretend it isn't for the purposes of the exercise.

 ## Clean up your previous SSH server